(left/centre) Lava in Monastero di S. Nicol˛ l'Arena; (right) house standing on lava near Castello Ursino

 Castello Ursino: details: (left) Swabian eagle; (centre) graffiti of prison inmates and soldiers; (right) columns, capitals, architectural fragments and coats of arms in the courtyard

 Castello Ursino was built in 1239-1250 by Frederick II of the House of Swabia.
-It has a square layout similar to Castello Maniace at Syracuse and the Swabian fortress of Milazzo.
+It has a square layout similar to Castello Maniace in Syracuse and the Swabian fortress of Milazzo.
 Its current aspect is the result of a 1934 restoration aimed at enhancing its medieval aspect, because it was modified by the addition of bastions in the XVIth century to upgrade it to the requirements of cannon warfare.
 Today the interior houses the City Museum.

 Castello Ursino: hall housing exhibits of Museo Civico di Castello Ursino